amberbit/elixir-cocktails/elixir-cocktails/phoenix/creating-forms-with-no-database-table/post.md

 ## The problem

 Suppose you want to have some form in your app.
+It could be a contact form, or some search form.
-That form will have no connection with any database table.
-It could be for example a contact form, or some search form.
-You want to easily provide validations to your form.
+That form will have no connection with any database table, but you want to provide some validation on fields.

 ## The solution

-The solution is to use `Ecto.Changeset` with `Ecto.Schema`, which are modules included normally within `Ecto.Model` and create a model without a database table.
+The solution is to use `Ecto.Changeset` with `Ecto.Schema`, which are modules included normally within `Ecto.Model`.
+Using them, you will be able to create a model and a changeset without any database table.

 ### Creating model with no database connection

 We are going to create a simple contact form, with "First name", "Last name", "Email" and "Content" fields.
-Let's start by defining our "model" for a simple contact form.
+Let's start by defining our model for a simple contact form.

     defmodule FormTestApp.Form do
       use Ecto.Schema